metal-stack/sonic-configdb-utils/README.md

 ```

 The speed of a port is determined by its breakout configuration.
-If no breakout configuration for a port is passed its default breakout is assumed.
+If no breakout configuration for a port is provided its default breakout is assumed.
-If a breakout configuration allows more than one speed options, e.g. `1x100G[40G]`, the first speed option is used as a default (`100G` in the example case).
+If a breakout configuration allows more than one speed options, e.g. `1x100G[40G]`, the first speed option is used as a default (`100G` in the example).
-A `speed` option can be passed to the port config to specify an alternative speed, e.g.
+A `speed` option can be added to the port config to specify an alternative speed, e.g.

 ```yaml
 ports: